 Who May Serve As Proxy.
 As required by the Davis-Stirling Act, the proxyholder must be a member of the association.
 (Civ.
 Code § 5130(a)(1).)

 Proxies Must be Signed.
 Even though ballots cannot be signed, proxy forms must be signed.
-The new election law broadens the definition of signatures to include "the placing of the member's name on the proxy (whether by manual signature, typewriting, telegraphic transmission, or otherwise by the member or authorized representative of the member."
+The new election law broadens the definition of signatures to include "placing the member's name on the proxy (whether by manual signature, typewriting, telegraphic transmission, or otherwise by the member or authorized representative of the member."
 (Civ.
 Code § 5130.)

 Term and Revocation.
 Proxies automatically expire after 11 months unless revoked or unless stated otherwise in the proxy.
 The maximum term of any proxy is 3 years from the date of execution.
 (Corp.
 Code § 7613(b).)
 Every proxy continues in full force and effect until revoked.
 Proxies may be revoked by: